 A few years ago, when my acne was at its worst and I failed miserably after trying just about every acne fighting product on the market, I decided it was time forAccutane.
 Six months later and my skin was the clearest it's ever been since my pre-teen days.
 Not a single pimple.
 Like everyone, I was terrified coming off of the drug- would my acne come back?
 Was it only temporary?
 What can I do to manage my results?
 And thus, my dermatologist prescribed meRetin A for acne in case it came back.

 Retin A, also known asTretinoin, isasynthetic form of vitamin a.
 It is aprescription cream that encourages skin cells to exfoliate and shed faster, clearing up acne, superficial scars, and evenwrinkles.
-It's known to be a great for anti-aging and revealing a clearer, brighter complexion.
+It's known to be great for anti-aging and revealing a clearer, brighter complexion.

 About 15 days after my finished course ofAccutane I began using my prescriptionRetin A (cream form), at a .025 percent!
-At first it seemed to work amazing, I had a love affair withRetin A. I used a small pea sized amount every other night, gradually building up full usage to every single night.
+At first, it seemed to work amazing, I had a love affair withRetin A. I used a small pea-sized amount every other night, gradually building up to full usage to every single night.
 I saw immediate results with my scarring and pores but because I didn't have any acne at the time (coming off ofaccutane) my skin never purged.

 For months it was great, my skin was completely clear, and if it did flare up with little whiteheads theRetin A would calm down my breakouts in as little as a day or two.
 However, after about 8 months my skin was so irritated.
 No matter how much moisturizer I slathered on, my skin was nonstop flaking off and sensitive to even the smallest everyday things so using the Retin A for acne was starting to sensitive my skin.